March 31, 2022

 In this article, we discuss everything you need to know about the never-ending, always-important, progressive overload principle of training.
-As most of us want to gain both strength and muscle, we cover progressive overload for both purposes.
-However, generally speaking, progressive overload applies to all forms of training: strength, building muscle, endurance, and mobility.
+As most of us want to gain both strength and muscle, we will cover how progressive overload works for both.
+However, generally speaking, progressive overload applies to all forms of training: strength, power, hypertrophy, endurance, VO2 max, etc. In essence, you should always be aiming to improve.

 Table of Contents: